watbulb/tt-logo-digital-test/README.md

 If the logo is placed on the bottom corner of the design, the PDN may not like it, move it up and to the left/right a little bit.

+**6. Make sure the cell name of your logo is `logo`:**

+In-order for the steps in this respository to work correctly, the cell name of the logo art needs to be `logo`.
+If you'd like to change this, check the integration steps below.

 ## Logo Input Types

 ### MAG Logos